 - Bariatric procedures often reduce the body’s ability to absorb vitamins and nutrients, so patients should begin taking a multivitamin that contains folic acid after the first week and continue it for a while.
 Consult your doctor.

 - Most individuals are back to their normal routine at work and home by this point.

-- Soft foods, low-sugar, and low-fat foods are introduced in week two and continue for the next three weeks.
+- In week two, you introduce soft foods, low-sugar, and low-fat foods, and this continues for the next three weeks.
 To compare, gastric sleeve surgery patients are still on a liquid diet at this stage.
-It is critical that you do not overeat after ESG as you may compromise the suture line and reverse the procedure.
+You mustn’t overeat after ESG as you may compromise the suture line and reverse the procedure.